jwoudenberg/elm-pair/elm-pair.com/content/home.md

 Elm-pair helps you write Elm code.
 You tell Elm-pair about the change you want to make and it will do the actual work.
 It's a bit like using an IDE, except you don't need to learn any keyboard shortcuts.

 You talk to Elm-pair by making a change in your code.
-If Elm-pair understands your intent will follow up with its own change.
+If Elm-pair understands your intent then it will follow up with its own change.

 ### Renaming variables, types, and constructors